Computing the cohomology of constructible \'etale sheaves on curves: Algorithmic aspects

-\paragraph{Representing sheaves} Let $X$ be a smooth curve over an algebraically closed fied $k$.
-A constructible sheaf of abelian groups on the étale site of $X$ will be described by the following gluing data: \begin{itemize}[label=$\bullet$] \item A closed 0-dimensional subscheme $Z$ of $X$, defined by an equation; \item A finite locally constant sheaf $\LL$ on the open complement $U$ of $Z$, defined by a Galois cover $V\to U$ and the action of the group $G=\Aut(V|U)$ on the $\Lambda$-module $M=\HH^0(V,\LL)$; \item For each point $z\in Z$, the $\Lambda$-module $\F_z$ defined by generators and relations; \item For each point $z\in Z$, the gluing morphism $\phi_z\colon \F_z\to (j_\star\LL)_z=\HH^0(I_z,M)$, where $I_z\subset G$ is the stabiliser of a preimage of $z$ in $V$. \end{itemize} This data also allows to represent morphisms and direct sums of sheaves in a very straightforward manner, as well as to compute tensors products and $\Hom$-sheaves; see \cite[§III.4]{mathese} for more details.
+\paragraph{Representing sheaves} Let $X$ be a smooth curve over an algebraically closed field $k$ of characteristic prime to $n$.
+A constructible sheaf of $\Lambda$-modules on the étale site of $X$ will be described by the following gluing data, which defines it uniquely \cite[II, Th.
+3.10]{milneEC}: \begin{itemize}[label=$\bullet$] \item a closed 0-dimensional subscheme $Z$ of $X$, defined by an equation; \item a finite locally constant sheaf $\LL$ on the open complement $U$ of $Z$, defined by a Galois cover $V\to U$ and the action of the group $G=\Aut(V|U)$ on the $\Lambda$-module $M=\HH^0(V,\LL)$; \item for each point $z\in Z$, the $\Lambda$-module $\F_z$ defined by generators and relations; \item for each point $z\in Z$, the gluing morphism $\phi_z\colon \F_z\to (j_\star\LL)_z=\HH^0(I_z,M)$, where $I_z\subset G$ is the stabiliser of a preimage of $z$ in $V$. \end{itemize} This data also allows to represent morphisms and direct sums of sheaves in a very straightforward manner, as well as to compute tensors products and $\Hom$-sheaves; see \cite[§III.4]{mathese} for more details.
 While this representation of constructible sheaves might not be the first that comes to mind, it is well suited to our computation of cohomology groups.
 The usual ways of defining constructible sheaves (as cokernel of $f_!\Lambda\to g_!\Lambda$ with $f,g$ étale or kernel of $f_\star \Lambda\to g_\star\Lambda$ with $f,g$ finite) also admit an algorithmic representation, which can be converted into this one (see \cite[§III.3]{mathese}).